smaillimp/focus-track-javascript-advanced/es6/README.md

 ## array destructuring

 Assign the first value of the `numbers` array to the variable `one` and the second value of the array to the variable `two`.
 Use array destructuring.
-Feel free to remove the existing variables and delare new ones with the same name.
+Feel free to remove the existing variables and declare new ones with the same name.

 Assign the first value of the `characters` array to the variable `a` and all the other values to the variable `others` as an array.
-Feel free to remove the existing variables and delare new ones with the same name.
+Feel free to remove the existing variables and declare new ones with the same name.

 ## spread operator